consbio/databasin-arcgis-geoprocessing-tools/docs/index.rst

 Next, execute the tool at ``http://<server_hostname>/arcgis/rest/services/databasin_arcgis_geoprocessing_tools/GPServer/test_tabulate``

 This will run the test suite as if it were a stand-alone geoprocessing tool.
 It will run through a variety of tests.
-If those tests fail, make sure to check your configuration in ``settings.py``